xNINE2NINEx/HotTubLiquidators/wp-content/plugins/sticky-menu-or-anything-on-scroll/readme.txt

 == Frequently Asked Questions ==

 = I selected a class/ID in the settings screen, but the element doesn't stick when I scroll down.
-Why not? = First, make sure that if you select the element by its classname, it is preceded by a dot (e.g. ".main-menu"), and if you select it by its ID, that it's preceded by a pound/hash/number sign (e.g. "#main-menu").
+Why not? = First, make sure that if you select the element by its class name, it is preceded by a dot (e.g. ".main-menu"), and if you select it by its ID, that it's preceded by a pound/hash/number sign (e.g. "#main-menu").
 Also, make sure there is only ONE element on the page with the selector you're using.
 If there is none, or more than one element that matches your selector, nothing will happen.

 = Once the element becomes sticky, it's not positioned/sized properly at all. = Due to the nature of CSS, there are situations where an element will not stick properly, usually if it has specific properties that are used to manipulate its location and/or dimensions.
 If your sticky element has any of the following properties, this could cause conflicts: